ziggystar/3dpuzzle/README.md

 Some Scala code that allows filling arbitrary shapes with predefined pieces using a reduction to SAT.

-## Update - 2D GUI
-While the old code for solving 3d puzzles (described further down) still lives within the repository, new code under `puzzle2d` has shifted the focus of the project to solving 2d puzzles.
+While the original code for solving 3d puzzles (described further down) still lives within the repository, new code under `puzzle2d` has shifted the focus of the project to solving 2d puzzles.
 There you can find the following

 - new SAT encoding for 2d problems only, now supporting cardinality constraints on the pieces
 - read/write of json format for piece sets and goal shapes